osrf/collision-benchmark/README.md

 ``make test``

+Running all the tests will also run the static tests (see below) which has a lot of failures.
+To run only a specific test instead, use the test executable directly by running the executable:

+``<the-test-executable>``

+e.g.

+``<your-build-dir>/world_interface_test``.

-or to run only a specific test, use the test executable directly and select the test with gtest parameter ``--gtest_filter``:
+To run only a specific test within a test set, you may run the test with gtest parameter ``--gtest_filter``:

 ``<test executable> --gtest_filter=*<pattern in test name>*``